-The bike pump has a piston connected to a handle at the top.
-Inside the barrel (body), there is an inlet and outlet valve which control the air flow.
+The pump has a piston connected to a handle at the top.
+Inside the barrel (body), there is an inlet and outlet valve which control the airflow.

 As the piston is pulled up, the inlet valve opens and lets the outside air into the barrel.
 When you push the piston downwards, the inlet valve shuts and the outlet valve opens.

-As you push the piston further downwards, the air is compressed and pushed outwards through the hose and eventually the tires, via the inflator head.
+As you push the piston further downwards, the air is compressed and pushed outwards through the rubber hose and eventually to the bicycle tires, via the inflator head.